-Graduate students who are within six months of reaching the SAP maximum time limits stated below and need more time to complete his/her degree program may file a Satisfactory Academic Progress (SAP) appeal by following the procedures given in the Satisfactory Academic Progress policy.
+Graduate students who are unable to complete his/her program within the SAP maximum time limits stated below and need more time to complete his/her degree program may file a Satisfactory Academic Progress (SAP) appeal by following the procedures given in the Satisfactory Academic Progress policy.
 Maximum Time Frame extensions are determined on a case-by-case basis.

-For undergraduate programs, the Maximum Time Frame to complete a program cannot exceed 150% of the published length of the students' active program and is measured in credit hours.
-For example, if an undergraduate program consists of 120 credit hours, the student must successfully complete the program after attempting no more than 180 credit hours.
-For graduate program time requirements, see the table below.
+For graduate and undergraduate programs, the Maximum Time Frame to complete a program cannot exceed 150% of the published length of the students' active program and is measured in credit hours.
+For example, if a program consists of 120 credit hours, the student must successfully complete the program after attempting no more than 180 credit hours.